Web99-web/metaadvisor.eu/content/news/2026/03/14/x-money-musk-digital-payments-x-platform.md

 ## A return to the idea from 1999

 For Musk this idea is not actually new.
 Back in **1999 he launched a fintech startup called X.com**, one of the first internet platforms that attempted to combine online financial services and digital payments.
+At the time, the idea of sending money online was still considered futuristic.

 X.com was not a traditional bank, but it offered a range of financial services online.
 Users could open accounts online, send money via email and use digital financial services that were quite revolutionary at the time.
 In today’s terms it could best be described as an **early fintech project**, long before the word fintech became widely used.